 The answer for the failure to integrate the princely states lies in the crisis of the Pakistani state after its creation in 1947.
-Pakistan not only had to provide relief to the more than 7 million refugees who had migrated from India to Pakistan at Partition but it also needed to place a structure of government for the new state into place.
-Simultaneously, it had to face dual security and financial challenges generated by acrimony with India and a war in Kashmir as well as India’s refusal to share financial assets as had been agreed by the two states.
-Britain as the implementing state ignored its responsibilities in this matter.
+Pakistan not only had to provide relief to the more than 7 million refugees who had migrated from India to Pakistan at Partition, but it also needed to put a structure of government for the new state into place.
+Simultaneously, it had to face dual security and financial challenges generated by acrimony with India and a war in Kashmir as well as India’s refusal to share financial assets stipulated by Partition agreements.
+Britain ignored its responsibilities in this matter.

-It may be said that the situation was bad for Pakistan at the time of Independence hence the state was not merged.
-However, why was the issue of Swat and other princely States of Malakand left unresolved for twenty two years since 1969 after merger?
-This is a valid question and the answer lies in the dynamics of multiple causes.
-However the most important one to my mind is the poor failure to plan purposefully the integration of Swat & FATA into a cohesive state.
+Pakistan’s situation in 1947 was bad.
+Why, though, was the issue of Swat and other princely states such as Malakand left unresolved for twenty two years after the 1969 merger?
+The answer lies in the dynamics of multiple causes.
+However the most important is the failure to plan purposefully the integration of Swat and FATA into a cohesive state.

-The principle reason for Pakistan’s descent into weakened institutional incoherence was a result of strife between the institutions of civil authority and the military.
-No country can build its institutions, if powerful bodies within the state are bent on usurping power rather than concentrating on state building and accepting the rule of law.
-The constant cycle of disruption of the state by Martial Laws and ascendancy of opportunism as the preferred mode of conducting state craft caused ruinous policies.
+The principle reason for Pakistan’s descent into weakened institutional incoherence was a strife between the institutions of civil authority and the military..
+The constant cycle of disruption of civilian rule by Martial Laws, and the ascendancy of opportunism as the preferred mode of conducting state craft, caused ruinous policies.
 The political development of Swat was no exception.

-D. Support to militants
+D. A reconstruction of the Swat militancy